jsxc/xmpp-cloud-auth/systemd/README.md

 systemctl start xcauth.service
 ```

-:warning: If you do not want to replace an existing *saslauthd* on your system, do not copy or start `xcsaslauth.socket`.
+:warning: If you do not want to replace an existing *saslauthd* on your system,
+do remove `/etc/systemd/system/xcsaslauthd.socket` after the installation
+or do not start `xcsaslauth.socket`.

 ### Testing